theirc/airbel/src/_projects/decision-making-during-covid-19.md

     link: https://rescue.box.com/s/ov0yxie8iewfpf4i6v699oi9rcrld621
     link_title:
     description_markdown: >-
-      The final report summarises key lessons from this collaboration.
+      The final report summarizes key lessons from this collaboration.
 In addition to the substance, we identified three success factors that determined the utility of our analysis.
   - date: 2021-02-01 00:00:00